General information: all British nationals (accessible)

 If the applicant asks for an extension of time and gives an acceptable reason such as a serious illness, an extension of up to 3 months may be allowed (or whatever longer period may be justified by the reason given for the request).

-If an oath is returned undelivered, or not returned within 3 months of the original request, the applicant should be informed that it will not be possible for them to become a British citizen because the Home Secretary is not able to register or naturalise a person who has not taken an oath.
-Stock letter Oath Refusal (Non Receipt) should be used.
+If the person does not attend a ceremony within 3 months of the original request, and an extension has not been granted, the applicant should be informed that it will not be possible for them to become a British citizen because the Home Secretary is not able to register or naturalise a person who has not made the oath and pledge at a ceremony.

 Citizenship Ceremonies Support Team (CCST) is the main contact with local authorities.
 CCST will liaise with local authorities in regard to citizenship ceremonies.
 CCST will deal with any requests to extend, transfer or become exempt from a citizenship ceremony after the case has been approved.